BioPhoton/blog-how-to-avoid-observables-in-angular/Readme.md

 ---

 As I nearly always code reactive in Angular projects I never think about teardown logic.
-Therefore I forgot a tiny bit of logic made a critical mistake. **blush**
+Therefore I forgot that a tiny bit of logic made a critical mistake. **blush**

-I forgot to dispose the returned `Promise` from the fetch call, and therefore I didn't handle race conditions and we have a bug in our code.
+I forgot to dispose of the returned `Promise` from the fetch call, and therefore I didn't handle race conditions and we have a bug in our code.

 So I also implemented a solution for the race condition of the HTTP calls.
 To solve it I used another API, the `AbortController`'s `signal` and `abort` functions.

 I created a method on my component `disposableFetch` and a property `httpAbortController`.
 The method takes the URL and a callback as a second parameter.
-It fires the request provides the signal from the created `AbortController` the the `fetch` call and passes the result to the callback function.
+It fires the request, provides the signal from the created `AbortController` to the `fetch` call and passes the result to the callback function.
-Then it returns the  created `AbortController` to give others the option to dispose the fetch call.
+Then it returns the created `AbortController` to give others the option to dispose of the fetch call.

-**Avoiding Reactive Programming Fixed ([🎮 demo](https://blog-how-to-avoid-observables-in-angular.stackblitz.io/ex4-im-fixed;page=0https://blog-how-to-avoid-observables-in-angular.stackblitz.io/ex4-im-fixed))**
+**Avoiding Reactive Programming Fixed ([🎮 demo](https://stackblitz.com/edit/blog-how-to-avoid-observables-in-angular?file=src%2Fapp%2Fexample4-im-fixed.component.ts))**
 ```typescript
 import { Component, OnDestroy } from '@angular/core';
 import { Store } from '@ngrx/store';